JonasAlfredsson/snapraid_sync/README.md

 An example cron configuration file can be found in the `examples/` folder, and in that one it is easy to see how the user is set to "root" and the `NONINTERACTIVE` variable is set to "true".
-Additionally a half-finished entry of the email address is present, which should be changed to something that you want.
+Additionally a half-finished entry of an email address is present, which should be changed to something that you own, since this is the primary method for notifying you when something goes wrong while running in non-interactive mode.

+It is also possible to have the entire `LOG_FILE` attached to the notification email that is sent.
+Just make sure that the variable `MAIL_ATTACH_LOG` is set to "true" for the log to show up as an file attachment.
+However, a minor warning regarding this is that the "diff" output will be present in this file, and if you do not trust you email provider you might not want it to know about the names of the files which you have on your computer.
+Therefore the default of this setting is "false".

-It can also be seen that there are two entries present, with two different schedules.
+In the example cron file there are two entries present, with two different schedules.
 The first one will trigger every day, except Monday, at 09:05 and 22:05 to run a "sync".
 The second one will only run on Mondays at 13:00, and then it will also run a "scrub" in addition to the "sync" (see the trailing